Practicalities if you are no longer in attendance

 I live in QMUL Residences

-If you live in QMUL Residences and need to interrupt or re-sit out of attendance, or you withdraw from your studies at QMUL, or are deregistered or transfer to a different university, you will not normally be able to stay in your accommodation and will need to move out.
+If you live in QMUL Residences and need to interrupt, re-sit out of attendance, withdraw from your studies at QMUL, or are deregistered or transfer to a different university, you will not normally be able to stay in your accommodation and will need to move out.